NivaldoFarias/drivenpass-api/README.md

 ### Credit card model _`credit_cards`_

 - `id`: A unique identifier for each credit card. `serial4`
 - `label`: A label for the credit card.
-Each user can only have one credit card with the same label. `text`
+Each user can only have one credit card with the same label.
+Up to 50 characters long. `text`
 - `number`: The credit card number. `varhchar(16)`
 - `exp_date`: The credit card expiration date.
 The date must follow the format **MM/YY**.`varhchar(5)`
 - `cvc`: The credit card CVC.
 The inserted data is encrypted, and decrypted upon query. `text`